sqschneider/platynereis.github.io/culture.md

 The standard [culturing protocol](https://github.com/platynereis/resources/blob/main/Fischer-Dorrenstejn_Culture_Instructions.txt) developed by Carl Hauenschild[^1] and adapted by Albrecht Fischer and Adriaan Dorresteijn, is still the basis of each *Platynereis* culture
 [(Fischer et al. 2004)](https://onlinelibrary.wiley.com/doi/epdf/10.1002/bies.10409).
-Over the years, it has been perfected and adapted to the needs of each lab.
+Over the years, it has been altered to the needs of each lab.

 [^1]: Hauenschild C. 1951.
 Nachweis der sogenannten atoken Geschlechts-form des Polychaeten *Platynereis dumerilii* Aud. et M. Edw. als eigene Art auf Grund von Zuchtversuchen.
 Zool Jb Allg Zool Physiol 63:107-128.